 Droughtlander is finally coming to an end.
 After Outlander aired its Season 5 finale on May 10, 2020, fans were left wondering when the show would come back.
 Starz had already greenlit Outlander for Season 6, so it wasn’t a question of if the show would return, but when.
 On June 1, however, fans learned they’ll be returning to Fraser’s Ranch pretty soon: Starz announced that Season 6 of Outlander has nearly completed production and will consist of eight episodes including a 90-minute season premiere, set to air sometime in early 2022.
 Here’s everything we know about Season 6 of Outlander.

-Though the show generally follows a somewhat regular release schedule, the fact that pretty much all TV production has been halted amid the coronavirus pandemic obviously complicates things.
-Prior to the pandemic, Season 6 hadn't even started filming, though star Sam Heughan (Jamie Fraser) revealed in a March tweet that the writers were already writing the scripts.
+Though the show generally follows a somewhat regular release schedule, the fact that pretty much all TV production was halted at the start of the coronavirus pandemic obviously complicated things.
+Prior to the pandemic, Season 6 hadn't even started filming, though star Sam Heughan (Jamie Fraser) revealed in a March tweet that the writers were already penning the scripts.
 Caitriona Balfe (Claire) reiterated that sentiment in mid-April, tweeting during an online Q&A that "the writers are still at work."

 By the end of 2020, however, the entertainment industry put safety guidelines in place and started resuming most film and television productions.
 As of February 2021, Outlander had officially begun shooting Season 6.
 On June 1, Starz announced that the forthcoming season is set to wrap production in Scotland within a week and will consist of eight episodes — a decline from previous seasons, which have each featured between twelve and sixteen episodes each.